Electronic Components for the Wildlife Cam Case

 What else do you need to make your Naturebytes into a Raspberry Pi powered Wildlife Camera?

-We’ve provided links to The Pi Hut where you can buy components, where there isn’t a link you can easily find the parts on most online stores.
+We’ve provided links to The Pi Hut where you can buy components but you can purchase them from other electronics/maker stores.
+Where there isn’t a link you can easily find the parts with a basic online search.

 - PIR Sensor thepihut.com/